-This problem consists of an infinitesimally short dipole located a variable height and orientation above a conducting plane.
-This simulation consists of electric and magnetic fields that can be visualized to see how the distance between, and orientation of the dipole relative to the antenna effects these fields.
+This problem consists of an infinitesimally short dipole located at a variable height and orientation above a conducting plane.
+The simulation computes the electric and magnetic fields that can be visualized to show how the distance between, and orientation of the dipole relative to the conducting plane affects these fields.